Robotic Sorting Systems: Robot Management and Layout Design Optimization: Management of High-density Robot Traffic in RSS

+In Algorithm~\ref{alg3.0}, we introduce a heuristic search method that iteratively identifies the shortest feasible path with the earliest entry cycle, as a substitute for solving the original FPA model.
+During initialization, the reservation table is constructed with dimensions $n_h \times n_v \times N_{record}$, since the aisle network consistently contains $n_h \times n_v$ VPs at any given time.
+The value of $N_{record}$ is required to be greater than the maximum duration of feasible paths to fully capture the impact of each assignment on future spatio-temporal resource availability.

+For each feasible path, we retain only the earliest admissible release cycle, as defined in Definition 2.
+By introducing a maximum search range $N_{search}$ in Step 3, we ensure that the number of pairs of feasible paths and entry cycles is finite, with an upper bound equal to the number of trajectory patterns $\lvert \mathcal{R} \rvert$ multiplied by $N_{search}$.

+In each cycle, VPs move according to the RC-S pattern, accompanied by the generation of new VPs and the departure of others.
+The reservation table must be updated accordingly, as shown in Step 5.
+In Step 6, the path-assignment results for the current cycle are executed by the robots, which then perform movement, parcel drop-off, queueing, and loading within the cycle.
+The algorithm then proceeds to the planning phase of the next cycle.

-Algorithm~\ref{alg3.0} has a complexity of $O(N_t \cdot \lvert R \rvert )$ in each cycle.
-Moreover, when the algorithm is forcibly terminated midway, it can still produce a feasible solution, where robots that are not served will wait until the next cycle.
-The performance of Algorithm~\ref{alg3.0} will be validated in section 6.
+Compared with classic MAPF methods, the proposed approach eliminates potential path conflicts by design and greatly reduces the search range while maximizing intersection capacity.
+The optimal strategy of RC-S requires selecting a combination of a feasible path and an entry time for each robot, and checking the occupancy status of VPs.
+Algorithm~\ref{alg3.0} has a complexity of $O((n_h + n_v) \cdot N_{search} \cdot \lvert \mathcal{R} \rvert)$ in each cycle.
+Moreover, when the algorithm is terminated early, it can still produce a feasible solution in which robots that are not served simply wait until the next cycle.
+The performance of Algorithm~\ref{alg3.0} will be validated in Section~\ref{sec:validation}.